 Remember that a basic code reader can not clear BMW airbag codes.

 CAUTION!
 This fix is not recommended.

-If the BST sensor exploded (ignited), it SHOULD be replaced.
-Some BMW owners decide to bypass the BST sensor by cutting the wires to the sensor and installing a resistor.
+If the BST sensor explodes (ignited), it SHOULD be replaced.
+Some BMW owners bypass the BST sensor by cutting the wires to the sensor and installing a resistor.
 This allows you to clear the airbag light but disables a key safety feature.

 When you install a BMW BST bypass sensor, you remove a safety feature and increase the chances of a fire if you get involved in an accident.
 You can replace the sensor yourself.

 In the past, replacing the BMW battery safety terminal would cost anywhere from $500 to $900.
-This is why some BMW owners would bypass the BST sensor and connect the positive cable directly to the battery positive terminal.
+This is why some BMW owners bypass the BST sensor and connect the positive cable directly to the battery-positive terminal.

 By deleting the BMW BST sensor, you will be disabling a safety feature of your BMW.
-Today you can get a BMW BST repair kit which you can order on eBay for a fraction of the original prices.
+Today, you can get a BMW BST repair kit, which you can order on eBay for a fraction of the original price.